-For example: If you have scored a 740 and application deadline is fast approaching, then there is no need to retake the GMAT.
+For example: If you have scored a 740 and the application deadline is fast approaching, then there is no need to retake the GMAT.
 Instead, work on other portions of your application to impress the Admissions Committee.

 How to prepare for your GMAT retake?

 We have written a detailed article on this topic.
 In the article, we have outlined a 5-step strategy for a successful GMAT retake.
 Take a look at this article to understand this strategy with a real-life example of a 740 scorer, who followed this strategy.

 According to GMAC, 43% of test-takers send their scores to Business Schools.
 It means that a significant pool of the aspirants plans to retake the GMAT at some point in time.
 Therefore, even if you are not satisfied with your GMAT score, don’t stress.
 Prepare well for the GMAT and retake it.
 The only things you need to keep in mind are that you:

 - Know the time required to prepare for the GMAT retake